maddineninikhil/Number-Triples/README.md

 # Number-Triples
-This a solution for finding shortest path from given vertex to the destination vertex using dijkstra's algorithm.
+This is a solution for finding shortest path from given vertex to the destination vertex using dijkstra's algorithm.

 follow Question.txt for detailed view of the problem.